Images of Venice

 How to benefit.
 “Images of Venice – Beautiful Photography and Posts”

-Who could ever imagine, that out a malarial infected swamp with low level islands, mostly around one metre above sea-level; would rise such a Republic that has given us a culture of great architecture, art, music and much more…..
-One that has survived and thrived for more than five centuries, because of its political, economic and naval prowess; until its slow decline and the eventual fall.
+Who could ever imagine, that out a malarial infected swamp with low level islands, mostly around one metre above sea-level; such a Republic would emerge; that has given us a culture of great architecture, art, music and much more.
+One that survived and thrived for more than five centuries, because of its political, economic and naval prowess; until its slow decline and the eventual fall.

-To me, Venice is all about relationships and balance; clearly seen even today.
-What makes its development unique is the relationship of “man against nature”; its “triumph over adversity”; “survival over decline”; the close relationship of “the state, church and its people”; its blend of “east and west” and the relationship between “permanence and transience”.
-This last relationship, is particularly reflected in the street art and advertising on walls and public utility structures
+Venice epitomizes the essence of relationships and balance, which is evident even today.
+Its development is distinguished by the unique interplay of “humanity against nature”; its “triumph over adversity”; “survival over decline”; the close relationship and bond between “the state, church and its people”; its blend of “east and west” and the relationship between “permanence and transience”.
+This latter relationship, is particularly evident in the street art and advertisements that adorn walls and public utility structures.

-Yet Venice is still is a living and vibrant city, coming to terms with and adapting to the 21st Century.
-Anxieties for the future, are reflected in current art-world mantras, such as: “changing place – changing time – changing thoughts – changing future” and “adapting for the 21st century”.
+Yet, Venice remains a living, vibrant city, grappling with and adapting to the 21st century.
+Concerns about the future are echoed in contemporary art-world mantras like “changing place – changing time – changing thoughts – changing future” and “adapting for the 21st century.”

 Ian Coulling is a Fellow of the Royal Photographic Society (rps.org), awarded in 1985 for his contribution to the field of Pictorial Photography.
 He is proud to be associated with the world’s most prestigious photographic society; founded in 1853 and granted a Royal Charter in 2004.